Yuriy-Khomenko/react-optimization-tools/README.md

 #### 6. staticCallback
 Function for memoizing a reference to a function with unchanged values of input parameters.
 Similar to [useCallbackDeep](https://github.com/Yuriy-Khomenko/react-optimization-tools#5-usecallbackdeep), but for class components.
 Used in cases when it is difficult to create functions in the main definition of the class, as in the example below.
-The arguments of the function: staticCallback(context, function, key, props = [], isCloneProps = false)
+The arguments of the function: staticCallback(context, function, key, dependencies = [], isCloneProps = false)

 Example of use:
 ```javascript
 import React, { PureComponent } from 'react';
 import { staticCallback } from 'react-optimization-tools';
 import GalleryItem from './components/GalleryItem';

 class Gallery extends PureComponent {
   sc = (fn, key, props) => staticCallback(this, fn, key, props);